bstefanescu/qutejs/web/doc/docs/model/lifecycle.md

 This handler can be used to clean-up resources setup by the `connected` handler.

-## Functional Components and the Life Cycle
+## Template Components and the Life Cycle

-Functional components doesn't take part to the component life cycle, these components are just rendering functions.  \
+Template components doesn't take part to the component life cycle, these components are just rendering functions.  \
-However, there is a way to be notified at the functional component level when the parent ViewModel component is connected to the DOM.
+However, there is a way to be notified at the template component level when the parent ViewModel component is connected to the DOM.

 See the **[q:call](#/attributes/q-call)** page for an example.